Beside the Mountain

 Danika Vanderpyl

-Refreshing and healthy, these super easy mango popsicles are perfect for a summer treat!
-Use fresh or frozen mango to make these simple 1 ingredient popsicles with your kids!
+Refreshing and healthy, these healthy mango popsicles are perfect for a summer treat!
+All you need is mangoes to make these simple 1-ingredient popsicles with your kids!
+Add strawberries if you have some to make them pretty.

 5 from 1 vote